ttulka/thistledb/README.md

 $ cd server-app/target/server/bin
 $ server
 ```
-Type your command/query or stop the server and exit the console by typing `quit`.
+Type your command/query ending with `;` or stop the server and exit the console by typing `quit`.

 ### Data Structures
 ThistleDB is based on the file-access.
 All the data are persistent on a disk.